MultiSafepay/docs/content/integration-team/webshop-access.md

 ---
-title : "Integration Team, help us help you"
+title : "Integration Team: Help us help you"
 weight:
-aliases: [/techsupport/webshop-access/]
+aliases:
+    - /techsupport/webshop-access/
 ---

-We test all our ecommerce integrations before release, but your integration may still encounter configuration issues or a bug, especially if it's a [custom integration](/glossaries/multisafepay-glossary/#custom-integration).
+We test all our ready-made integrations before release, but your integration may still encounter configuration issues or a bug, especially if you built your own.

 We are best able to support issues that are reproducible in a standard website environment.
 But we always try to offer support, even for issues outside our scope.